jaywarrick/JEX/README.md

 3. Go to [http://github.com/jaywarrick/JEX](http://github.com/jaywarrick/JEX) and click the "Fork" button to create a copy of the source-code files stored on github as part of your new account and completely editable by yourself without impact on the original code at [http://github.com/jaywarrick/JEX](http://github.com/jaywarrick/JEX).
 You should now have been redirected to your new forked repository (i.e., a website with the an address similar to http://github.com/<your username>/JEX).
 4. Now click the "Clone in Desktop" button to save your forked repository to your computer via the GitHub.app you installed.
 5. Import this downloaded source-code following the instructions from "Using Eclipse to run or edit/develop the JEX and JEX functions..."

+Follow the same steps for cloning jaywarrick/imglib2 (master), jaywarrick/imagelib2-roi (Fix.Polygon.getVertices), and jaywarrick/imagej-ops (Add-Eclosing-Circle-to-Zernik...) repositories.
+The repositories should be set to the branches indicated in the parantheses (use the 'master' branch of JEX).

 #### Contributing to JEX